 3.0 MEALS 3.1 Are individuals required to follow a set schedule for meals?
 Expectation: Individuals have the choice of when to eat.
 Related Questions: Does the individual have a meal at the time and place of his/her choosing?
-YES ☐ NO Are snacks accessible and available anytime? ☐ YES □ NO 3.2 Do individuals have a choice of menu items that are consistent with their preferences and meal choices?
+YES NO Are snacks accessible and available anytime?
+YES □ NO 3.2 Do individuals have a choice of menu items that are consistent with their preferences and meal choices?
 Expectation: Individuals have a choice of what to eat and are offered a substitute meal if they prefer.
-Posted menus state that alter nate me als are available or list the alternate menu selections.
+Posted menus state that alter nate mea als are available or list the alternate menu selections.
 Related Questions: How are individual's preferences incorporated into the residential setting's menus?

-Are individuals encouraged and supported to choose from a variety of menu options? ∐ YES ⊔ No Are individuals encouraged and supported to make special menu or meal requests?
-YES ∐ NO What restrictions are there for individuals requesting alternate meals?
+Are individuals encouraged and supported to choose from a variety of menu options?
+YES Are individuals encouraged and supported to make special menu or meal requests?
+YES What restrictions are there for individuals requesting alternate meals?
 3.3 Do individuals have a choice of where and with whom to eat their meals in the residential setting?
-Expectation: Individuals are given the option to eat in areas other than the dining room, including their private living space with persons of their choosing, or alone. e, and may y choose to eat Related Questions: Are individuals required to sit in an assigned seat for meals?
-YES □ NO May individuals eat alone, or with people of their choosing? ☐ YES □ NO Do individuals converse during meal time, if they choose?
-YES ☐ NO May individuals eat in their private living area or in areas other than a designated dining room? ☐ YES □ NO 3.4 Are individuals afforded dignity and respect during meal times?
-Expectation: Individuals are free from unnecessary interventions and rules during meal times which may impinge on their ability to eat and drink with dignity and respect.
-Related Questions: Are individuals required to wear bibs or other protective equipment?
-YES □ NO If a resident requests assistance with eating, is staff available to assist so the individual is not embarrassed at meal time?
-YES □ NO Does the residential setting use home-like dishes, cutlery, and tableware?
-YES □ NO Are individuals required to remain in the dining room/at the table until all residents have completed their meals? ☐ YES □ NO
+Expectation: Individuals are given the option to eat in areas other than the dining room, including their private living space with persons of their choosing, or alone. e, and may r choose t to eat Related Questions: Are individuals required to sit in an assigned seat for meals?
+YES NO NO May individuals eat alone, or with people of their choosing?
+YES 🗌 NO Do individuals converse during meal time, if they choose?
+YES May individuals eat in their private living area or in areas other than a designated dining room?
+YES 3.4 Are individuals afforded dignity and respect during meal times?
+Expectation: Individuals are free from unnecessary interventions and rules during meal times which may impinge on their with dignity and respect. ability to eat and d lrink Related Questions: ,i Are individuals required to wear bibs or other protective equipment?
+YES If a resident requests assistance with eating, is staff available to assist so the individual is not embarrassed at meal YES time?
+Does the residential setting use home-like dishes, cutlery, and tableware?
+YES Are individuals required to remain in the dining room/at the table until all residents have completed their meals?
+YES 🗌 NO

 3.5 Do individuals have access to snacks?
 Are they allowed to make their own snacks?
 Is there an area individuals can use to keep their own food and prepare snacks (e.g., kitchen or snack preparation area with refrigerator, sink, and microwave)?
 Expectation: Individuals have access to a kitchenette (microwave, refrigerator and sink), a food preparation area (a place to prepare and reheat foods), or a food pantry where they can store snacks that are accessible at any time as they are able.
 Related Questions: Do individuals have to ask staff for a snack?
-YES ☐ NO Do individuals prepare their own snack as they are able?
-YES □ NO What amenities are available for individuals to prepare their own snack?
+YES Do individuals prepare their own snack as they are able?
+YES What amenities are available for individuals to prepare their own snack?
 Does the residential setting provide snacks; if so, how do individuals access them?
-YES □ NO How and where do individuals store snacks/personal food items?
+YES How and where do individuals store snacks/personal food items?